Skip to content

 SonarQube Server comes in four tiers.
 Each adds capabilities on top of the previous one.

-Note that the free tier was renamed from “Community Edition” to “Community Build” and its bundled analyzers moved from LGPL-3.0 to the Sonar Source-Available License (SSALv1) in late 2024.
+The free tier was renamed from “Community Edition” to “Community Build”, and its bundled analyzers moved from LGPL-3.0 to the Sonar Source-Available License (SSALv1) in late 2024.

 FeatureCommunity BuildDeveloperEnterpriseData Center